Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Jacobian Results

-Thus, equations~\eqref{eq:ou-direct} and \eqref{eq:ou-gfdt} coincide, confirming that the GFDT recovers the exact derivative of the stationary variance using only statistics of the \emph{unperturbed} process (one long run), with no re-simulation under perturbed parameters.
+The GFDT recovers the exact derivative of the stationary variance using only statistics of the \emph{unperturbed} process.
+In practice, this means that the sensitivity could be estimated from a single long simulation at the baseline parameter values, with no need to re-simulate under perturbed parameters.
+While the OU example is simple enough that direct differentiation is possible, it serves as a proof of concept: the same GFDT correlation structure applies to nonlinear, non-Gaussian systems where closed-form expressions are unavailable.